cartesi/rollups-node/docs/architecture.md

 When it is time to close an epoch, the Dispatcher publishes an event to the inputs stream in the Broker.
 The Advance Runner listens to this event and asks the Server Manager to close the current epoch.
 The Server Manager computes the output proofs and the epoch claim and returns them to the advance runner.
-The Advance Runner publishes the proofs to the outputs streams and the claims to the claims streams on the Broker.
+The Advance Runner publishes the proofs to the outputs stream and the claims to the claims stream on the Broker.

 The Authority Claimer listens to the claims stream from the Broker and submits the claim to the Consensus smart contract in the base layer.